NCIP/gdc-docs/docs/API/Users_Guide/Submission.md

 In GDC GraphQL IDE, a root field (field within the outermost/umbrella selection set) typically corresponds to an entity, whereas fields inside nested selection sets are typically a combination of entities and entity properties.

+The "Docs" panel on the right-hand side of the GDC GraphQL IDE allows users to discover the fields that can be queried with GraphQL.
+Note that the panel contains a lot of information and users may experience a delay before it is displayed.

 A simple GraphQL query looks like this:

 	{